Home Post Fiat Tasks Contributor Readiness Brief

 Canonical Post Fiat Sources

 The official project sources explain the network.
-The founder-public materials below are what made the product legible.
+The goodalexander materials below, which reflect the direction he and the team are articulating in public, are what made the product legible.

 What I Understand Now

-After reading the official sources first and the founder-public materials second, my model of Post Fiat became much clearer.
-The first layer is the network thesis: an XRPL-derived public-testnet system that cares about validator selection, auditable publication, privacy-enabled workflows, and a native coordination asset called PFT.
+After reading the official sources first and the goodalexander materials second, my model of Post Fiat became much clearer.
+The first layer is the network thesis: a public-testnet system derived from the XRP Ledger, a public blockchain where validators keep a shared ledger in sync, with an emphasis on validator selection, auditable publication, privacy-enabled workflows, and a native coordination asset called PFT.

 The second layer is the Task Node loop.
 This is where Post Fiat stops looking like an infrastructure thesis and starts looking like a product: context documents become the durable planning layer, those plans become bounded tasks, tasks ask for evidence, evidence can be verified, and the resulting record becomes memory for the next decision.
 That is a much stronger claim than "we have an AI assistant."

 The third layer is what the system is for.
-The founder update makes that especially clear.
+The April 26, 2026 goodalexander update makes that especially clear.
 Post Fiat is trying to route high-value qualitative work, including investing workflows, AI-assisted research, context rewriting, journaling, trading discipline, and eventually collaboration, through one execution loop.
-In that framing, the product's strongest current surfaces seem to be context-document rewriting and alpha-oriented research workflows, while its weakest current surface is collaboration, which the founder himself describes as still feeling more like QA than true user-to-user coordination.
+In that framing, the product's strongest current surfaces seem to be context-document rewriting and alpha-oriented research workflows, while its weakest current surface is collaboration, which goodalexander describes as still feeling more like QA than true user-to-user coordination.

 Three Contribution Areas